 Treatment

-In treating these withdrawal symptoms, an accurate report of the mother’s drug use is critical, including the last time she has taken the drug, and which drug it was that she took.
-Also of extreme importance are the child’s overall health, and whether the baby was born full-term or premature.
+When treating these withdrawal symptoms, an accurate report of the mother’s drug use is critical, including the name of the drug and the last time she has took it.
+Also of extreme importance is the child’s overall health and whether the baby was born full-term or premature.

-A neonatal abstinence scoring system may be used to help diagnose and grade the severity of the withdrawal.
+A neonatal abstinence scoring system can be helpful to diagnose and grade the severity of the withdrawal.
 Using the scoring system, points are assigned for certain signs and symptoms and the severity of each.
 This scoring may also help in planning treatment.

 Of the various neonatal abstinence scoring systems available, the Finnegan scoring system is the most widely used.
 The Finnegan scale assesses 21 of the most common signs of neonatal abstinence syndrome.
 Scoring is based on the pathological significance and severity of the adverse symptoms, which sometimes requires pharmaceutical treatment.
-Despite the number of items to be scored, it is still a relatively easy and reliable system to use.
+Practitioners find the Finnegan system relatively easy to use and reliable.
+The scale also assess the resolution of signs and symptoms after initiating treatment.
 However, bias and subjectivity sometimes affect the scores, and the thresholds for treatment reported in various literature vary.
-The scale also can be used to assess the resolution of signs and symptoms after initiating treatment.

 Scores are taken every four hours until the child is stable.
 If the sum of three consecutive scores is equal to or greater than eight, treatment for withdrawal is started.
-The decision to begin treatment can depend on factors other than just the neonatal abstinence syndrome score, including the reported exposure to the drug, the age of the infant, comorbidities that might influence the score, whether an inpatient or outpatient strategy is used and the experience of the staff member making treatment decisions.
-Other tests that may be performed include a toxicology screen of a newborn’s first bowel movements and a urinalysis.
+The decision to begin treatment can depend on factors other than just the neonatal abstinence syndrome score, including the reported exposure to the drug, the age of the infant, comorbidities that might influence the score, the type of inpatient or outpatient strategy used, and the experience of the staff member making treatment decisions.
+Other tests include a toxicology screen of a newborn’s first bowel movements and a urinalysis.

-In caring for an infant with neonatal abstinence syndrome, part of the treatment is to administer to the infant a drug similar to the one the mother used during pregnancy and then slowly decreasing the dose over time.
-This helps to wean the baby off the drug and relieves some of the withdrawal symptoms.
-Breastfeeding can also be helpful, along with a high-calorie formula that provides greater nutrition than regular formula, with smaller portions given more frequently.
+In caring for an infant with neonatal abstinence syndrome, part of the treatment is administering to the infant a drug similar to that which mother used during pregnancy and then slowly decreasing the dose over time.
+This helps wean the baby off the drug and relieve some withdrawal symptoms.
+Breastfeeding is also generally helpful, especially a high-calorie formula that provides greater nutrition than regular formula, with smaller portions given more frequently.

 Babies suffering from withdrawal are irritable and often have a difficult time being comforted.
 Swaddling the infant in a blanket can often help comfort the baby.
 Babies also may need extra calories because of a low birthweight and increased activity due to withdrawal.
 Intravenous fluids are sometimes needed if the baby becomes dehydrated or has severe vomiting or diarrhea.

-To help relieve the overall discomfort and problems caused by withdrawal, and also to treat severe withdrawal symptoms such as seizures, some babies may need medication.
-The medication used for treatment is usually in the same family of drugs as the substance from which the baby is withdrawing.
+To help relieve the overall discomfort and problems caused by withdrawal and to treat severe withdrawal symptoms such as seizures, some babies may need medication.
+The medication used for treatment is usually in the same family of substances from which the baby is withdrawing.
 Once the signs of withdrawal are controlled, the dosage is gradually decreased to help wean the baby off the drug.
 The infant is best cared for in a unit with experienced personnel who can recognize problems, perform constant evaluations, and institute the necessary interventions.

-There is a very practical answer to the question of what can be done to prevent neonatal abstinence syndrome.
-Drug-dependent and drug-abusing women need to get better treatment and counseling earlier on in their pregnancies.
-There is a need to get them not only the right information, but a rapid treatment program to get them off drugs, sooner in their pregnancies rather than later.
+There’s a very practical answer to preventing neonatal abstinence syndrome.
+Drug-dependent and drug-abusing expectant mothers must get better treatment and counseling earlier on in their pregnancies.
+By being informed and starting a rapid treatment program to get them off drugs, they and their newborns will be much healthier and safer.

-While newborns suffering from neonatal abstinence syndrome usually stay in the hospital only a few weeks to a month, it sometimes ends up being longer because the mothers can’t care for their children.
-Social services often has to find new homes for these infants.
+While newborns suffering from neonatal abstinence syndrome usually stay in the hospital only a few weeks to a month, the stay may be prolonged because the mothers can’t care for their children.
+Social services often have to find new homes for these infants.

-The use of opiods and other drugs during pregnancy can also have adverse effects on the pregnancy itself.
-Expectant mothers abusing drugs during pregnancy are at a very high risk of premature birth, birth defects such as defects of the brain, spine, or heart, and low birth weight, in addition to neonatal abstinence syndrome.
-Currently, there isn’t enough research on the long-term effects this, or neonatal abstinence syndrome, could have on the child as it grows into adulthood.
+The use of opioids and other drugs during pregnancy can also have adverse effects on the pregnancy itself.
+Expectant mothers who misuse drugs during pregnancy risk a high chance of their fetuses’ premature birth, birth defects in the brain, spine, or heart, and low birth weight, in addition to neonatal abstinence syndrome.
+These conditions may impact the baby over time, even into adulthood.

-The incidence of neonatal abstinence syndrome is growing along with the increased rate all over the nation from addiction to prescription pills, with Florida leading the country.
-Until something is done to bring down prescription drug abuse nationwide, newborn children are at the mercy of their addicted mothers, who can’t, or don’t want to, find treatment for their addictions.
+The number of those born with neonatal abstinence syndrome is growing alongside those impacted by addictions to prescription pills.
+Until something is done to bring down prescription drug abuse nationwide, newborn children are at the mercy of parental substance misuse.

 the Take-Away